 Issue 1: Removing Barriers to Colorectal Cancer Screenings

-Ask: Co-sponsor the Removing Barriers to Colorectal Cancer Screening Act, HR 1017/S.479.
+Ask: Co-sponsor the Removing Barriers to Colorectal Cancer Screening Act, HR 1570/S668.

-Medicare covers screening colonoscopies at 100%, but if polyps are removed during the screening procedure, beneficiaries become responsible for paying coinsurance of roughly 20%.
+Medicare covers screening colonoscopies at 100%, but if polyps are removed during the screening procedure, beneficiaries become responsible for paying coinsurance of roughly 20% (upwards of $300).
 This additional and unexpected cost is a major deterrent to screening seniors, the population at highest risk for CRC.

-Ask: Appropriate $70 million for the Centers for Disease Control and Prevention (CDC) Colorectal Cancer Control Program (CRCCP) to provide states with the necessary funding to increase colorectal cancer screening rates in all 50 states.
+Ask: Appropriate $70 million for the Centers for Disease Control and Prevention (CDC) Colorectal Cancer Control Program (CRCCP) to provide all 50 states with the necessary funding to increase colorectal cancer screening rates.

 Issue 2: Investing in Colorectal Cancer Research

-Ask: Appropriate funding for 21st Century Cures as part of the FY 2019 federal budget and increase funding for the National Institutes of Health (NIH) to $39 billion, an increase of $2 billion above FY18 including $6 billion for the National Cancer Institute (NCI) for FY 2019.
+Ask: Increase funding for the National Institutes of Health (NIH) to $41 billion, an increase of $2 billion above FY19.
+Increase funding for the National Cancer Institute (NCI) to $6.5 billion for FY 2020.